Praqma/staci/README.md

 ## Important information
 - Remember to turn off SE-LINUX and Apparmor.
-- Setting up MySQL is now done with the script ./bin/init-mysql.sh and ran automaticly by install.sh
+- Setting up MySQL is now done with the script ./bin/init-mysql.sh and run automatically by install.sh

 ## TO-DO's
 - Create a guideline for how to use Atlassian tools in Docker.
 Never use localhost, always use the dockerhost ip
 - Testing, testing and testing
 - Cluster / Swarm / Mesos support.

-## Preperation
+## Preparation
 - Create a folder structure in /data/atlassian where a user with uid 1000 has full read-write access.
 - Create a jira, atlassiandb, confluence, bamboo, crowd, crucible, bitbucket and backup folder inside /data/atlassian with same rights.
 - You can specify another folder in ./conf/staci.properties instead of /data/atlassian (look for volume_dir=/data)